JoeyAlpha5/vault-supabase-api/README.md

 Replace **`project-ref`** with the supabase Project reference.

 Replace **`api-end-pont`** with the necessary endpoint name, i.e **`vault-get-products`** to get the products from stripe.
 Use [this postman documentation](https://documenter.getpostman.com/view/20677220/2s93sZ7aDi) to see all possible requests.

+Each API call will require authorisation.
+Please pass the authorisation header when making requests.